-- A31.
-Organizations providing suitable practical experience for opportunities for developing professional competence may include private firms, governmental and other audit organizations.
-Appropriate environments are ones that: - (a) Enable professional accountants to develop and demonstrate the prescribed professional competence; and - Provide experience in aspects of auditing financial statements while Requirements, sets out the practical experience requirements for all professional accountants.
-Professional accountants assuming the role of an audit professional are also required to demonstrate application of the knowledge and skills specifically required by this section of IES 8, and in an audit environment in accordance with the professional values, ethics and attitudes set out in IES 4. - 56.
+- 54. Professional accountants should complete a period of relevant practical due care and may need innovative learning methods in which mentoring, reflection, time, and experience before taking on the role of an audit professional.
+This period should be long enough and intensive enough to permit them to demonstrate that they have acquired the necessary professional knowledge; professional skills; and professional values, ethics, and attitudes.
+A substantial proportion of the period of practical experience should be in the area of audit of historical financial information. - 55.
+IES 5, Practical Experience Requirements, sets out the practical experience requirements for all professional accountants.
+Professional accountants assuming the role of an audit professional are also required to demonstrate application of the knowledge and skills specifically required by this section of IES 8, and in an audit-within the context of a work environment in accordance with the professional values, ethics and attitudes set out in IES 4. - 56.
 Practical experience that contributes to the competence of an audit professional needs to be relevant to the type and size of audit assignments audit professionals are, or are likely to be, involved in.
-The period of experience should permit them to: - (a) apply, in a properly supervised environment, the requisite knowledge and skills; and - (b) develop and demonstrate the competence required by this IES. - 57.
+The period of experience should permit them to: - (a) apply, in a properly supervised environment, the requisite knowledge and skills; and

+- (b) develop and demonstrate the competence required by this IES. - 57.
 The period of practical experience relevant to an audit professional may come during or after qualification as a professional accountant.
 Practical experience gained for the purposes of meeting the requirements of IES 5, Practical Experience Requirements, may contribute to the requirements prescribed in this IES. - 58.
 A period of practical experience relevant to an audit professional would normally be not less than three years, of which at least two years should normally be spent in the area of audit of historical financial information under the guidance of an engagement partner.
 Where a member body does not require the completion of this minimum period of experience, the member body needs to be able to demonstrate that the application of the knowledge and skills specifically required by this IES has been achieved in an audit environment and has resulted in candidates developing the necessary competence and capability to apply professional judgment in the audit assignment. - 59.
 The required audit experience should be obtained with an organization that can provide suitable audit experience under the guidance of an engagement partner. - 60.
 Organizations making available suitable audit experience may include private and public sector audit organizations.
 IFAC member bodies need to be satisfied that audit organizations providing experience have in place policies and procedures that will provide an appropriate environment.
 An appropriate environment is one that allows individuals to develop and demonstrate the professional knowledge; professional skills; and professional values, ethics and attitudes that will permit them to take on responsibility for making significant judgments in an audit of historical financial information.